Skip to content

 The largest cloves will perform the best, so plant those and save any little pieces for cooking.
 Make sure to plant them with the pointed end facing up and the flat end facing down.

 Water the soil thoroughly after planting, and keep the soil moist but not waterlogged throughout the growing season.
 Garlic needs regular watering to develop healthy bulbs, but it's important not to overwater as this can lead to root rot.
-Root Pouch fabric grow bags are free draining so will prevent pooling of water.
+Root Pouch fabric grow bags are free-draining, so they will prevent pooling of water.
 In other containers, ensure that there is adequate drainage at the bottom of the hard pot and the bags or pots do not sit in trays of water.

 If you are growing hardneck varieties of garlic, it is recommended that you remove the curly flower stalk (known as the scape) that appears in early summer.
 By doing so, the plant's resources will be directed towards growing larger cloves and a bigger garlic head.
 After about four to six weeks from the appearance of scapes, your garlic will be ready for harvest.